MeepTech/obsidian-metadata-scry-plugin/README.md

 ```

 #### Cache
-You can also access the current file's cache via the global variable `cache`:
+You can also access the current file's cache via the global variable [cache](/docs/Api/Properties/Global/cache.md):
 ```
 // set:
 cache["name"] = "tim";